KSPModStewards/RocketSoundEnhancement/README.md

 ## Features
 ### Audio Muffler

-- Lite: The Old Basic Muffler
-- Full: Mixer based Audio Muffler with Dedicated channels for Exterior Sounds, Focused Vessel and Interior.
+- Normal: Mixer based Audio Muffler with Dedicated channels for Exterior Sounds, Focused Vessel and Interior.
 With Doppler Effect.
-- AirSim: Works on top of Full Quality, Parts with RSE Modules will simulate realistic sound attenuation over distance, comb-filtering, mach effects, sonic booms and distortion.
+- AirSim: Works on top of Full Quality, Parts with RSE Modules will simulate realistic sound attenuation over distance, comb-filtering, mach effects, sonic booms (via ShipEffects) and distortion.
 Stock sound sources has basic mach and distance attenuation (volume or filter based) support.

-**Presets:**

-    - Interior-Only (Only Muffle sounds when the Camera is in IVA view)
-    - Muffled-Vacuum
-    - Silent-Vacuum
-    - Custom (User Customizable Preset)
-    - Add more Presets in Settings.cfg

 ### Master Audio Limiter/Compressor
-Control the Loudness of the overall game dynamically.
+Sound Mastering that controls the overall loudness of the game with Adjustable Settings for different dynamic ranges.

-**Presets:**

-    - Balanced (The Default Preset, Sounds are balanced with Reasonable Dynamic Range)
-    - Cinematic (Wide Dynamic Range, Loud Sounds are Louder and Quiet Sound Are Quieter than Balanced)
-    - NASA-Reels (Inspired by Real Rocket Launch Footage, This is the Loudest Preset with minimal Dynamic Range)
-    - Custom (User Customizable Preset)
-    - Add more Presets in Settings.cfg

 ### Part Modules
 Apply sounds with Layering Capabilities with these part modules.